Teen Article Submission Terms & Information

 - Teens must have their own primary SLFCU account or be the beneficiary of a custodial account at SLFCU.

-- Teens who have previously been awarded money for an article that was selected for publishing are eligible to submit a new article for consideration.
+- Teens who have previously been awarded money for an article that was selected for publishing are eligible to submit a new article on a different topic for consideration.

 - Must be the teen’s original work, not copied from any other source, and must be authored solely by the teen.

-- Must explore a financial topic suitable for publication in SLFCU’s Dollars & Sense newsletter and on www.slfcu.org.
+- Must explore a financial topic suitable for publication in SLFCU’s Dollars & Sense newsletter and on slfcu.org.

 - If applicable, must cite sources used (for instance, if the article quotes a news source or website).

 - A parent or guardian’s contact information must be provided.
-SLFCU will only contact this adult and will never contact the teen directly.
+SLFCU will contact the teen directly only if a parent/guardian gives permission to do so.

 - Permission must be provided for SLFCU to make changes or edits to the article prior to publication.